i-m-ishika/messagingApp/README.md

 This is an Angular application, with a basic node server set up.
 Users may add new Posts, and may send/receive data (posts with Title and Content) to/from the node server.

+I developed this parallel to the course on MEAN Stack (https://hyland.udemy.com/course/angular-2-and-nodejs-the-practical-guide/) by Maximilian Schwarzmüller

 ## To Build
 1. run ```npm install```
 2. run ```ng serve```